HillaryDanan/abstraction-intelligence/papers/prediction_requires_abstraction.md

 Prediction inherits its compositional structure from the representations it operates on.
 The question is: where does this compositional structure come from?

 **Working hypothesis (APH claim)**: Abstraction is the operation that creates compositional representational structure.
 Compression reduces; abstraction composes.
 This is what makes abstraction suitable as a cognitive primitive—it generates the representational capacity that other operations presuppose.

+This compositional criterion is central to the APH framework.
+Paper 2 in this series (*Abstraction Beyond Compression*; Danan, 2025b) develops the argument that compositionality is precisely what distinguishes abstraction from mere compression.
+Rate-distortion theory, the information bottleneck, and minimum description length all describe mappings that preserve relevant information while reducing complexity—but they do not inherently produce representations that *combine* to form new representations.
+A maximally compressed representation of a specific input is optimized for that input; it does not yield reusable components that transfer to novel contexts.
+Abstraction, by contrast, produces compositional building blocks—and prediction requires exactly this compositional structure to combine content representations with temporal operators.

+The implication for the present argument: predictive processing requires compositional representations, and compositionality is the signature of abstraction rather than compression.
+Prediction therefore presupposes not just *some* representational capacity, but specifically *abstractive* capacity—the capacity to form composable symbols.

 ---